mattmaynes2/aria/reports/final/3-Technical/6-Development/4-ZWaveDevices.md

 Sigma Designs is the primary company involved in development of the Z-Wave protocol.
 Sigma Designs provides an developer kit, targeted at companies that are attempting to build custom Z-Wave devices.
-The target applications for the library are listed as: door locks, lights, sensors, and thermostats.
+The targeted applications for the library are listed as: door locks, lights, sensors, and thermostats.

-For commercial applications, the developer kit also includes licenses which allow custom Z-Wave devices to be sold legally.
+For commercial applications, the developer kit also includes licenses which allow custom Z-Wave devices to be sold legally [66].

 The developer kit provides access to the following software resources: